 Recruitment information

 This website (hereinafter referred to as "this site") uses technologies such as cookies and tags for the purpose of improving the use of this site by customers, advertising based on access history, grasping the usage status of this site, etc. To do.
-By clicking the "Agree" button or this site, you consent to the use of cookies for the above purposes and to share your data with our partners and contractors.Regarding the handling of personal informationOta City Cultural Promotion Association Privacy Policy for more information.
+By clicking the "Agree" button or this site, you consent to the use of cookies for the above purposes and to share your data with our partners and contractors.Regarding the handling of personal informationOta City Cultural Promotion Association Privacy Policy.

 Recruitment information

-Venue: Ota Cultural Forest Multipurpose Room
+Venue: Ota Cultural Forest Hall

-Deadline: Friday, March 3th
+Deadline: Friday, February 6th

 *We will contact you from the address below.Please set up your computer, mobile phone, etc. so that you can receive emails from the address below, enter the required information, and apply.